Nxt Price Tops $0.0021 on Major Exchanges (NXT)

 About Nxt

-Nxt is a PoS/LPoS coin that uses the PoS hashing algorithm.
-Its launch date was November 24th, 2013.
+NXT is a PoS/LPoS coin that uses the PoS hashing algorithm.
+It was first traded on November 24th, 2013.
 Nxt’s total supply is 998,999,942 coins.
+The Reddit community for Nxt is https://reddit.com/r/nxt and the currency’s Github account can be viewed here.
+Nxt’s official Twitter account is @nxtcommunity and its Facebook page is accessible here.
 The official message board for Nxt is talk.jelurida.com.
-Nxt’s official Twitter account is @nxtcommunity and its Facebook page is accessible here.
-The Reddit community for Nxt is https://reddit.com/r/nxt and the currency’s Github account can be viewed here.
 Nxt’s official website is www.jelurida.com/nxt.

 According to CryptoCompare, “Nxt is an open-source blockchain platform that was launched in November 2013 and is the first to rely entirely on a proof-of-stake consensus protocol.
 Written from scratch in Java, it has influenced many other projects and has proven to be one of the most tested and reliable platforms in the industry.
 Nxt has a user-friendly and decentralized asset exchange, and its simple but flexible architecture makes it easy for blockchain adoption.
 It has been live for over 6 years with no downtime, major bugs, or successful exploits and has a reputation as one of the most secure platforms in the industry.”